Eyesore123/blog-app/README.md

 Blog still needs some work, though, including:

-1. Setup SEO meta tags
+1. Setup SEO meta tags (using spartie or laravel seo?)
 2. Installation of AI translation package (Google/DeepL)?
 3. Auto-translate on post save + store in DB
 4. Language toggle to navbar